 Common certifications include those from the American Welding Society, the American Society of Mechanical Engineers and the American Petroleum Institute.
 These certifications, endorsed by professional welding organizations, can lead to better job opportunities and pay.

-- The American Welding Society (AWS) is one of the most highly recognized welding organizations in the country.
-They offer certifications for nine specific categories, including welding supervisors, educators, inspectors, radiographic interpreters, fabricators and engineers.
-The Certified Welder program is the most common one chosen by those who have recently received a welding diploma.
+• The American Welding Society (AWS) is one of the most highly recognized welding organizations in the country.
+They offer welding certifications for nine categories, including welding supervisors, educators, inspectors, radiographic interpreters, fabricators and engineers.
+The Certified Welder program is the most common one chosen by those recently received a welding diploma.
 Some schools, such as Tulsa Welding School, prepare students for the exam for this certification.

-- The American Petroleum Institute (API) provides certifications that are necessary when a welder will be working with gas and oil piping.
+• The American Petroleum Institute (API) provides welding certifications necessary when a welder works with gas and oil piping.
 This is a specific certification and can be received in conjunction with other types of testing and certifications.
-Inspector and welding certifications are the most common types of certifications API offers that welders seek.
+Inspector and welding certifications are the most common types of certifications that welders seek from API.

 Certification Starts with a Welding Diploma

-Certifications can help a welder advance his or her career.
+Certifications can help a welder advance their career.
 However, the first step is often obtaining a welding diploma.
-Welding programs like the ones Tulsa Welding School offer teach individuals the skills they’ll be tested on during the AWS Certified Welder test and that they’ll need to enter the field.
-After gaining some experience, welders can seek additional certifications, such as those offered through the ASME and API.
+Welding programs like the ones Tulsa Welding School offers to teach individuals the skills they’ll be tested on during the AWS Certified Welder test and that they’ll need to enter the field.
+After gaining experience, welders can seek additional certifications, such as those offered through the ASME and API.